batanoffs/e-books/README.md

 -   #### 💾 Context Providers with `Zustand` Store

-    -   **Alert Store** - a helper store that provides state if the alert is open or not and what is the message.
+    -   **Alert Store** - a helper store that provides state if the alert is open or not and what is the alert message.

     -   **Cart Store** - stores and provides data for the cart of the authenticated user.